The Third Reich (novel): Critical reception

 The introduction to the first installment published in the Paris Review sees the novel as a precursor to Bolaño's later works:

 From the first sentence, The Third Reich bears his hallmarks.
 The irony, the atmosphere of erotic anxiety, the dream logic shading into nightmare, the feckless, unreliable narrator: all prefigure his later work.
 The young novelist must have been exhilarated, and possibly alarmed, to discover his talent so fully formed.

 Michael Schaub, reviewing the novel for NPR, stated that it was "compassionate, disturbing and deeply felt...in Udo Berger, Bolaño has created someone complex, sometimes frustrating and absolutely unforgettable."
 Giles Harvey meanwhile, writing for The New Yorker, found the novel to be "moody and uneven" and claimed it "should join that shelf marked 'For Completists Only,' on which also sit Antwerp, Monsieur Pain, The Romantic Dogs, Between Parentheses, and The Skating Rink."

+Film adaptation

+A thriller adaptation called Summer War has been announced, directed by Chilean director Alicia Scherson.
+The film will be a co-production of Araucaria Cine in Chile, Le Tiro in Argentina, and Nadador Cine in Uruguay.
+Lux Pascal, sister of actor Pedro Pascal, has been announced for the cast.